Southern Co-operative

-Southern Co-op (originally Portsea Island Mutual Co-operative Society Ltd, now The Southern Co-operative Limited) is a regional consumer co-operative in the United Kingdom.
+The Southern Co-operative Limited, trading as Southern Co-op, was a regional consumer co-operative in the United Kingdom.
 The principal activities of the Society are food retailing, funeral homes, and cafes.
-It operates more than 300 convenience stores, funeral homes, and Starbucks coffee shops across the southern English counties of Berkshire, Bristol, Buckinghamshire, Cornwall, Devon, Dorset, Hampshire, Isle of Wight, Kent, London, Somerset, Surrey, Sussex, and Wiltshire.
-Southern Co-op Society is owned by over 300,000 members who share in the business's profits and democratically control its operations.
+It operates more than 170 convenience stores, funeral homes, and Starbucks coffee shops across the southern English counties of Berkshire, Bristol, Buckinghamshire, Cornwall, Devon, Dorset, Hampshire, Isle of Wight, Kent, London, Somerset, Surrey, Sussex, and Wiltshire.
+Southern Co-op Society is owned by over 340,000 members who share in the business's profits and democratically control its operations.
 It was previously registered as an Industrial and Provident Society, but its status is now as a mutual society under the Co-operative and Community Benefit Societies Act 2014.

 The business of Southern Co-op includes burial grounds in West Sussex, Dorset, and Cheshire, and a crematorium in Hampshire and Devon.
 Additionally, Southern Co-op supports franchisee stores that are members of Southern's Welcome convenience brand.

 History

-Southern Co-op was formed in 1873 by dockyard workers who had transferred from Woolwich docks in east London to the Portsmouth dockyard.
+Portsea Island Mutual Co-operative Society was formed on 24 March 1873 by dockyard workers who had transferred from Woolwich docks in east London to the Portsmouth dockyard.
 The workers had previously set up a successful Co-operative Society in Woolwich.
 When they arrived in Portsmouth, they decided to replicate a similar set-up there.

 In December 1872, 30 people attended a public meeting and unanimously agreed to pay one shilling (12 old pence) for the establishment of a local Co-operative.
-After five months, the Portsea Island Mutual Co-operative Society's first shop opened in Charles Street on 9 May 1873.
+The Society's first shop opened in Charles Street on 9 May 1873.

 The head office was previously located at Fareham in Hampshire until July 2011, when it moved to 1000 Lakeside, a business park in North Harbour, Portsmouth.

-In 2023, it marked its 150th anniversary with a special logo.
+In April 2026, it was announced by the boards of Southern Co-operative and The Co-operative Group that the two societies intended to merge; on 21 May 2026, members voted in favour.

+Southern co-op has debts of an estimated £20 million - Financial report has now been released.